 The trade appeared to have wounded Mazzilli’s pride, particularly when he learned he was dealt not for a front-line starting pitcher, as had been rumored through the winter, but for two minor leaguers he’d never heard of.
 But the deal turned out quite well for the Mets.
-One was Ron Darling, who’d become a stalwart of the Mets’ starting rotation (and incidentally inherit Mazzilli’s standing as the team’s designated matinee idol); the other was Walt Terrell, who would later be flipped in a trade for Howard Johnson, one of the Mets’ all-time-best offensive players.
+One was Ron Darling, who became a stalwart of the Mets’ starting rotation (and incidentally inherited Mazzilli’s standing as the team’s designated matinee idol); the other was Walt Terrell, who was later flipped in a trade for Howard Johnson, one of the Mets’ all-time-best offensive players.

 Mazzilli was back in New York before long.
 Battling wrist and shoulder woes in Texas, he was moved by the Rangers to the Yankees in a trade for Bucky Dent in August.
 He filled in for the Yankees in 37 games at left field, designated hitter, and first base, but was on the move again that winter, traded to Pittsburgh for four minor leaguers.